+Amuliantian Applical

-Application Applied.
+Application : Applied

-Explanation on application of the practice In the search for suitable Board candidates, the Company maintains a pool of potential Board candidates from internal and external introductions, recommendations and independent sources with director databases, including databases for women directors.
+Explanation on : In the search for suitable Board candidates, the Company maintains a

+application of the pool of potential Board candidates from internal and external

+practice introductions, recommendations and independent sources with director

+P databases, including databases for women directors.

+databassi, meraaniy databassi isi memen ansotoro.

-Explanation for : departure
+Explanation for

+- •

+departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are re quired to complete the columns below.
+Non-large companies are

+encouraged to complete the e columns below.

+,

 Measure :

+cacaro •

+Timeframe

 Timeframe :